 That place could be inside your house, it can be in your garden or at the beach.
 Where is that place that creates the need inside you to think bigger, where you daydream, where you are able to get in touch with the part of you that has been sitting outside of the fog?
 Where do you get a break from the intense sorrow of the loss?
-Get yourself physically there as frequently as possible.
+If you want to heal after the loss of a loved one, get yourself physically there as frequently as possible.

 The best way to control your thoughts is to control your words.
 Words create a pattern of belief within the brain that each of us goes over, again and again, every single day.
 For instance, how often do you use words such as angry, overwhelmed, sad, unlucky, or failure to describe yourself?
 And when you do, how does it make you feel?
 These quick fixes numb the mind and distract us, but they don’t help you to heal after the loss of a loved one.
 They don’t lead to authentic happiness and success in life.

 Your next chapter in life, your second firsts, won’t just show up at your door with a big smile.
 The truth is: It’s all on you.
 Happiness lives inside of us.
 It is not dictated by circumstances.
 I want you to hold this truth in your heart: when it’s your time to go, you won’t wish you had spent more time grieving; you’ll wish you had spent more time living.
-The further away we move from being the person we were when a loss occurred, the less pain we experience.
+If you want to heal after the loss of a loved one, know this now: The further away we move from being the person we were when a loss occurred, the less pain we experience.
 This type of shift of identity can only happen when the brain is experiencing new habits and routines.

 It is human to survive by adapting and evolving.
 Grieving is a natural part of how we evolve as individuals to respond to the challenges we face.
 It’s amazing the way we can be catapulted toward life even in the midst of loss.
 Loss creates an unbelievable amount of space for life to enter in.
 What you feel as emptiness is life’s new home, and what you feel as loneliness is the urge to hold life’s hand again.
-Don’t wait for time to heal you.
+If you want to heal after the loss of a loved one, don’t wait for time to heal you.
 Time does not heal all wounds; only action can do that so make sure that you cry and laugh all in one day.